 Bonding is used to repair small chips and cracks in teeth.
 If you have badly stained or discolored teeth cosmetic dental bonding could be the answer.
 Your Kerrville cosmetic dentist may also use cosmetic dental bonding to change the shape of your tooth or to make your teeth appear longer.
 Dr. Carroll Butler may also recommend bonding for small fillings, inlays, and onlays.

 The Bonding Process

 Before the bonding process begins, Dr. Butler will choose a resin color from a shade guide that best matches the rest of your smile.
 Once the color has been chosen, the tooth will be etched.
 Unless you are having a tooth filled, anesthesia is not needed.

 After the tooth is roughened up, a conditioning liquid is used to help the resin adhere to the tooth.
 Once prepared the dental resin is molded and smoothed into shape before being cured with a light or laser.
 Once hardened the tooth or teeth are polished to match the rest of your teeth.

 Dental Bonding Risks

 While dental bonding is strong, it is not as sturdy as your natural teeth.
 Dental bonding will last several years as long as you take good care of your teeth.
 If you have a habit of chewing on ice or pencils, dental bonding may not be right for you.
 Also, keep in mind that bonding is not as strong as porcelain veneers or cosmetic dental crowns.

-If you would like more information regarding porcelain veneers and dental crowns, call and schedule an appointment with your Kerrville dentist today.
+If you would like more information regarding cosmetic dental bonding, call and schedule an appointment with your cosmetic dentist in Kerrville today.